 To be eligible for USDA mortgage guidelines, it’s important to ask yourself “how much mortgage can I afford“.
 For starters, your monthly housing costs (mortgage principal and interest, property taxes and insurance) must meet a specified percentage of your gross monthly income (29% ratio).
 You must also have enough income to pay your new housing costs plus all additional monthly debt (41% ratio).
 Considering these requirements, maximum USDA loan limits are determined by:

 Maximum loan amount: The is no set maximum loan limit for a USDA Loan.
 Instead, your debt-to-income ratios will dictate how much home you can afford (29/41 ratios).
 Additionally, your total household income must be within USDA loan guidelines and the maximum income limits for your area, which is usually 115% of area median income.
 Maximum USDA Loan income limits for your area can be found at here.

 Maximum financing: The maximum USDA Mortgage amount will be 102% of the appraised value of the home.

 Fixed rate loans – All USDA loans are fixed-rate mortgages.
 In a fixed rate mortgage, your interest rate stays the same during the whole loan period, normally 30 years.
 The advantage of a fixed-rate mortgage is that you always know exactly how much your monthly payment will be, and you can plan for it.

 Can I get a USDA loan after bankruptcy?

-Criteria for USDA loan approvals state that if you have been discharged from a Chapter 7 bankruptcy for three years or more, you are eligible to apply for an USDA mortgage.
-If you are in a Chapter 13 bankruptcy and have made all court approved payments on time and as agreed for at least one year, you are also eligible to make a USDA Loan application.
+If you’ve been discharged from a Chapter 7 bankruptcy for three years or more, then you’re eligible to apply for an USDA mortgage.
+If you’re in a Chapter 13 bankruptcy and have made all court approved payments on time and as agreed for at least one year, you’re also eligible to make a USDA Loan application.